mfaerevaag/cryptanalysis/programming1/doc-markus.md

      trigrams in a given file.

- * **ManualSubCipherTool.py**: Helps to manually decrypt a given cypher by showing frequency analysis and comparing to the output for the previous mentioned script.
+ * **ManualSubCipherTool.py**: Helps to manually decrypt a given cipher by showing frequency analysis and comparing to the output for the previous mentioned script.

 ## Usage

 ### FreqAnalysis

-Store the text you want analyzed in a file called `input.txt` in the same directory as the `FreqAnalysis.py`, the run the script with:
+Store the text you want analyzed in a file in the same directory as the `FreqAnalysis.py`, the run the script with:

-    python FreqAnalysis.py
+    python FreqAnalysis.py input.txt

+Where `input.txt` is your input file.

 The output will then be stored in two files:

  1. `output1.txt`: Letter frequencies
  2. `output2.txt`: Dia- and trigram frequencies

-*NOTE:* Out of the box contains `input.txt` a sample english text by [Project Gutenberg](www.gutenberg.org).
+*NOTE:* Out of the box contains `input.txt` a sample English text by [Project Gutenberg](www.gutenberg.org).

 ### ManualSubCipherTool

-With a given cyphertext, `CyPhErTeXt`, run the script with:
+With a given ciphertext, `CyPhErTeXt`, run the script with:

     python ManualSubCipherTool.py "CyPhErTeXt"

 You will now be prompted with an interactive command line interface where you can select options with the number keys on the you keyboard.

-*NOTE:* As noted under FreqAnalysis, it comes with a sample english word analysis.
+*NOTE:* As noted under FreqAnalysis, it comes with a sample English word analysis.
 If your ciphertext is of a different language, you will have to run the FreqAnalysis tool of text in the wanted language.